nwallen/carousel/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. UIAlerts are pretty tedious to setup.
 Easier way?
 Can we write a function for this?
-2. How to highlight form fields or buttons to draw attention missing info.
+2. How to highlight form fields or buttons to draw attention to missing info.

 ### Video Walkthrough